Molecular biophysics: Protein structure prediction

-Protein structure prediction is the inference of the three-dimensional structure of a protein from its amino acid sequence—that is, the prediction of its folding and its protein secondary structurw and protein tertiary structure from its primary structure.
+Protein structure prediction is the inference of the three-dimensional structure of a protein from its amino acid sequence—that is, the prediction of its folding and its protein secondary structure and protein tertiary structure from its primary structure.
 Structure prediction is fundamentally different from the inverse problem of protein design.
 Protein structure prediction is one of the most important goals pursued by bioinformatics and theoretical chemistry; it is highly important in medicine, in drug design, biotechnology and in the design of novel enzymes).
 Every two years, the performance of current methods is assessed in the CASP experiment (Critical Assessment of Techniques for Protein Structure Prediction).
 A continuous evaluation of protein structure prediction web servers is performed by the community project CAMEO3D.

 The challenge in predicting protein structures is that there lacks a physical model that can fully predict protein tertiary structures from their amino acid sequence.
 This problem is known as the de novo protein structure prediction problem and is one of the great problems of modern science.
 AlphaFold, an artificial intelligence program, is able to accurately predict the structures of proteins with genetic homology to other proteins that have been previously solved.
 Though, this is not a solution to the de novo problem, as it relies on a database of prior data which results in it always being biased.
 The solution to the de novo protein structure prediction problem must be a purely physical model that will simulate the protein folding in its native environment, resulting in the in silico observation of protein structures and dynamics that were never previously observed.